How to Improve Class Imbalance using Class Weights in Machine Learning?

 • w1= 43400/(2*783) = 27.713

-I hope this makes things more clear that how class_weight = ‘balanced’ helps us to in giving higher weights to the minority class and lower weights to the majority class.
+I hope this makes it clearer that class_weight = ‘balanced’ helps us give higher weights to the minority class and lower weights to the majority class.

-Although passing value as ‘balanced’ gives good results in most cases but sometimes for extreme class imbalance, we can try giving weights manually.
-Later we will see how we can find the optimal value for the class weights in Python.
+Although passing value as ‘balanced’ gives good results in most cases, sometimes, for extreme class imbalance, we can try giving weights manually.
+Later, we will see how we can find the optimal value for the class weights in Python.

 Class Weights in Logistic Regression

-We can modify every machine learning algorithm by adding different class weights to the cost function of the algorithm, but here we will specifically focus on logistic regression.
+We can modify every machine learning algorithm by adding different class weights to its cost function, but here, we will focus on logistic regression.

 For the logistic regression, we use log loss as the cost function.
 We don’t use the mean squared error as the cost function for the logistic regression because instead of fitting a straight line, we use the sigmoid curve as the prediction function.
-Squaring the sigmoid function will result in a non-convex curve due to which the cost function will have a lot of local minima and converging to the global minima using gradient descent is extremely difficult.
+Squaring the sigmoid function will result in a non-convex curve, which will cause the cost function to have a lot of local minima, and converging to the global minima using gradient descent is extremely difficult.
 But log loss forms a convex function, and we only have one minimum to converge.

 Formula for Log Loss